 Fr.
 Gaël Giraud is an alumnus from the Ecole Normale Supérieur (Ulm) and ENSAE.
 He got his PhD in applied mathematics at the Ecole Polytechnique (Paris).
 He served 2 years in Chad as teacher in mathematics and physics in a Jesuit highschool.
 There, he founded a center for street children (still running today).
 He is a senior researcher at the CNRS in economics, has published about 30 papers in peer-reviewed journals, 4 books, and supervised around 20 PhD students.
 In 1999-2004, he worked as a quantitative engineer and scientific advisor for investment banks (CPR, Calyon, Jean-Michel Lasry’s team).
 In 2004 he entered the Society of Jesus.
 In 2009, he was nominated best young French economist (Le Monde).
 In 2013 he was ordained as priest.
 In 2015, he founded and directed the Energy and Prosperity Chair (ENS, X, ENSAE) and was appointed Chief economist and executive director of the French Development Agency (AFD).
 Since 2017, he is permanent fellow at the Nantes Institute for Advanced Studies.
 Since 2018, he is extraordinary professor at Stellenbosch university (South Africa).
-Since 2020, he has been appointed as research professor at Georgetown University, founder and director of the Georgetown Environmental Justice Program.
+Since 2020, he has been appointed as a professor at the McCourt School of Public Policy and founder and director of the Environmental Justice Program at Georgetown University.

 - Keywords: economics, theology, mathematics